Guimaraes Portugal Travel Guide

 Your travel choices have a ripple effect on the local community.
 Support practices that ensure benefits reach residents.

-Directly help the livelihoods of Guimarães residents.
+Directly contribute to the livelihoods of Guimarães residents.

-Conscious shopping choices promote just practices.
+Conscious shopping choices promote fair practices.

 Recognize and avoid activities that may negatively impact local people or animals.